 When a child fails therapy, the family worries that something is being missed.
 Treatment failure can be due to non-adherence with the medication, chaotic family life, or the child’s unwillingness to commit to a therapeutic alliance with his or her physician.
 Families sometimes either fail to notice or forget about the passage of large and painful bowel movements, withholding behavior, and the failure to administer and adjust the medications.
 Blaming the clinician and changing doctors leads to further workups, barium enemas, rectal biopsies, anorectal manometry, and transit studies with no conclusive explanation for the patient’s persistent constipation problems.

-Adapted from IFFGD Publication #833 by Paul Hyman, MD, Director of Gastroenterology Department, Children’s Hospital, New Orleans, LA.
+Adapted from IFFGD Publication: Constipation in Young Children #833 by Paul Hyman, MD, Director of Gastroenterology Department, Children’s Hospital, New Orleans, LA.